 Different preparations of peanuts result in varied phytoestrogen content.
 Roasted peanuts had more isoflavones compared to peanut butter, which contains a bit fewer isoflavones than fresh peanuts, according to the September 2008 analysis in the Journal of Agricultural and Food Chemistry.

 11. Sunflower Seeds

 Like many other seeds, sunflower seeds contain isoflavones, a type of phytoestrogen.
-Sunflower seeds pack a variety of compounds and nutrients that have antioxidant, antimicrobial, anti-inflammatory, wound-healing and heart benefits, according to the September 2017 review in the Chemistry Central Journal.
+Sunflower seeds have a variety of compounds and nutrients with antioxidant, antimicrobial, anti-inflammatory, wound-healing and heart benefits, according to a September 2017 review in the Chemistry Central Journal.

 For an easy nutrient boost, top your salad with a spoonful of sunflower seeds or stir a scoop into a sandwich spread.